coffeek3/ogre-gpu/Docs/src/manual.md

 To understand how this works, you have to know that all Mesh objects are actually composed of Ogre::SubMesh objects, each of which represents a part of the mesh using one Material.
 If a Ogre::Mesh uses only one Ogre::Material, it will only have one Ogre::SubMesh.

 When an Ogre::Entity is created based on this Mesh, it is composed of (possibly) multiple Ogre::SubEntity objects, each matching 1 for 1 with the Ogre::SubMesh objects from the original Mesh.
 You can access the Ogre::SubEntity objects using the Ogre::Entity::getSubEntity method.
-Once you have a reference to a Ogre::SubEntity, you can change the material it uses by calling its setMaterialName method.
+Once you have a reference to a Ogre::SubEntity, you can change the material it uses by calling it’s setMaterialName method.
 In this way you can make an Ogre::Entity deviate from the default materials and thus create an individual looking version of it.

 # Materials {#Materials}